For Healthy Healing

 - No spitting or using a straw for the first 24 hours.

-- Try to eat soft foods for the first couple of days.
-Avoid hard, crunchy things and very hot things, like soups.
+- Try to give soft foods for the first couple of days.
+Avoid hard, crunchy things and very hot things like soups.
 Yogurt, eggs, ice cream, mashed potatoes, and applesauce are some good examples of things to eat during the first 24 hours.

-- Brushing is ok, just be gentle in that area.
+- Brushing is ok, but be gentle in that area.